The Significance of the OUWB Patch

 Our study partners - our students - learn in teams because research and the practice of medicine requires teamwork, learning how to lead and learning how to participate.

 We expect our study partners - our students - to reach beyond competency to achieve excellence.
-The Capstone Project provides this opportunity to ask important questions and to begin to develop answers.
+Embark provides this opportunity to ask important questions and to begin to develop answers.
 We expect our students to think critically while considering the proposition that “wonder rather than doubt is the root of knowledge” (Abraham Joshua Heschel).

 We wish every student success while we work with every student to become successful.
 We hope that they derive satisfaction from their own achievements and joy from the accomplishments of their peers.